NCS proven to improve the life chances of young people

 25 March 2021

-NCS Trust has today (25 March) published its Annual Report which covers the period from April 2019 to March 2020.
+NCS Trust has published its Annual Report which covers the period from April 2019 to March 2020.
 Read the report highlighting the achievements of NCS.

 This annual report highlights what NCS Trust has achieved at a time when the Trust focused almost exclusively on delivering a residential programme.
 During this period the programme was externally assessed to measure impact and has been proven to enhance the life chances of young people.